 (b)

 Fig. 4. (a) Left: photo of the new MEMS membranes figuring black silicon and an additional glass layer with circular openings to prevent the mobile mass from leaving the membrane center.
-Right: photo of a single membrane after wafer dicing. (b) Lleft: 3D model overview of the new sensor and its packaging.
+Right: photo of a single membrane after wafer dicing. (b) Left: 3D model overview of the new sensor and its packaging.
 Right: Sliced view of the sensor showing the different elements and how they integrate into the packaging.
 Bottom right: Photograph of the actual sensor on the test platform.

-3 Design considerations
+4 Design considerations